HMRN Sailmaker's Warrant Badge.

 sewn rings and collars are "da bom!"
 A spur grommet is fine for an EMERGENCY ONLY.
 I'd no sooner trust one than I'd

 trust A Certain Un-Elected Official.
-(Hell, I'd trust the grommet BEFORE I'd trust THAT (censored)... but I digress.)
+(Hell, I'd trust the grommet BEFORE I'd trust THAT (censored)...
+But I digress.)

 (1) shews an illustration of the types of metal grommets: ring and collar (the best) and the spur grommet, as well as a "bow"